Visualize all samples and parameters as well as ancestry in a single pane during your analysis.

 View by Parameter

-This view will plot a single parameter against all other parameters in the experiment (Figure 4).
-Here, all data in the Graph gallery are from a single sample and population (both can be changed by making selections in the Samples pane and Populations pane).
-The single parameter kept constant across the gallery graphs can be one of two parameters currently shown on the axes of the Primary Plot (Figure 4.1).
-In the Primary plot below, p-ERK is shown on the x-axis and IFN-g on the y-axis.
-In the Graph gallery, selecting View By Parameter (Figure 4.2) and Batch X allows the x-axis to iterate across parameters while locking IFN-g on the y-axis.
-Conversely, selecting Batch Y, iterates the y-axis across parameters while locking p-ERK on the x-axis (Figure 4.3).
+This view will plot a single parameter against all other parameters in the experiment.
+In Figure 4 all data in the Graph gallery are from a single sample and population (both can be changed by making selections in the Samples panel and Population panel).
+One parameter will vary and the others will be kept constant across the gallery graphs.
+In the Primary plot below, CD3 is shown on the x-axis and CD4 on the y-axis.
+In the Graph gallery, selecting View By Parameter and Batch Z allows the x and y-axes to be held constant and the y-axis to iterate across all parameters in the parameter set currently selected for the z-axis.
+Any of the thee axes can be varied.
+If the x or y axis is selected to vary, the plotted parameters will cycle.

 Use this view to preview combinatorial phenotypes.
 In the example below, I can see that CD4 T cells that are IFNg+ are largely negative for other surface activation markers in my panel, like CD38 and HLA-DR. This view can also be helpful for inspecting residual spillover after compensation in full-stain samples or single-stained controls.